 There is, of course, a worksheet with a much more tedious and drawn-out calculation of estimated payments supplied here by the IRS.
 There are a lot more numbers that will, more or less, bring you to the same calculation.
 Don’t say I didn’t warn you.

-If I want to hold onto MY money a bit longer, cAN I make one big estimated payment towards the end of the year to catch up?
+if i want to hold only my money a bit longer, can I make one big estimated payment towards the end of the year to catch up?

 The IRS: YOU WOULD LIKE THAT, WOULDN’T YOU?!